formkit/docs-content/inputs/datepicker.md

 ### Selecting time

 The `time` panel can be used to allow a user to select a specific time of day.
-If you choose a `format` that includes time (like `YYYY-MM-DD HH:mm`) — you’ll likely want to include `time` panel to your sequence.
+If you choose a `format` that includes time (like `YYYY-MM-DD HH:mm`), you’ll likely want to include `time` panel to your sequence:

 ::Example
 ---